 I enjoy my moments.

 I laugh at my mistakes.

 I’ll see you along the way…

 In accordance with Professor James’s citation of love as being one of the many triggers for such a realization (“Unification”?
-“Conversion”?), I was newly in love when I wrote this poem, and I remain so.
+“Conversion”?), I was newly in love when I wrote this poem.